BBC chief: Kuenssberg conducted herself in ‘exemplary fashion’ with Joe Lycett

 Mr Davie added: “I don’t think it displays BBC bias in the slightest.
 The audience saw it for what it was”, later describing it as “bemusing”.

-Birmingham-born Joe Lycett has become known for performing a number of public stunts in recent years to raise awareness of issues such as single-use plastic.
+Birmingham-born Lycett, who appeared on the programme before Ms Truss was announced as Boris Johnson’s successor, has become known for performing a number of public stunts in recent years to raise awareness of issues such as single-use plastic.

 The comedian also fronts Channel 4’s consumer rights show, Joe Lycett’s Got Your Back, where he takes on large corporations on behalf of the consumer.